amd/aocl-compression/README.md

 A test suite is provided for validation and performance benchmarking of the supported compression and decompression methods.
 The test suite also supports the benchmarking of IPP compression methods like lz4, lz4hc, zlib and bzip2.
+The library build framework offers CTest based testing of the test cases that are implemented using GTest and the library test suite.

 INSTALLATION